How statistics on rents, lettings and tenancies are compiled, including information about what is shown by each table and discontinued tables.

 In addition, since information regarding housing costs is also recorded, broad assessments of housing affordability are also possible through CORE.

 Up until April 2004 only PRP lettings and sales were covered by CORE.
 After that date coverage was extended to include lettings of local authority (council) housing.
 CORE covers all new tenancy agreements, including tenants who are new to the sector and tenants who are moving properties either within or between registered providers.
 CORE also captures information about the types of tenancy agreements and previous tenure of the new tenants.
-As of April 2009 TNS Research International is responsible for managing CORE.
+From April 2009 TNS Research International was responsible for managing CORE data collection.
+However, as of 12 October 2015, the Department for Communities and Local Government will manage CORE data collection directly using a new online system.

-The main difference between CORE, the SDR and the LAHS return is that CORE captures information on the rents paid for new tenancies only, whereas the SDR and LAHS cover all properties including new and existing tenancies.
+The main difference between CORE, the SDR and the LAHS return is that CORE captures information on new tenancies only, whereas the SDR and LAHS cover all properties including new and existing tenancies.

 Private sector rent levels